Judith Wilcox, Baroness Wilcox: Early life

 Judith Ann Freeman was born on 31 October 1939 in Plymouth, Devon, the eldest child and only daughter of John and Elsie (née Finch) Freeman.
 She was educated at St Dunstan's Abbey School, Plymouth and St Mary's School, Wantage.
 She graduated from Plymouth University with a Business Studies degree (Bachelor of Arts).

 Career

-After spending some time in France, Lady Wilcox managed her parents' retail business.
-She built and ran a substantial family food business in Devon and Cornwall, diversifying into the fishing industry with her company, Capstan Foods Ltd, which was bought by Birdseye.
+After spending some time in France, Wilcox managed her parents' retail business.
+She built and ran a family food business in Devon and Cornwall, diversifying into the fishing industry with her company, Capstan Foods Ltd, which was bought by Birdseye.
 She then established Channel Foods Ltd in Cornwall, supplying fish to supermarkets and other major retail chains.
-In 1989 this was sold to French company, Pêcheries de la Morinie, of which she was President from 1989 to 1991.
+In 1989 this was sold to French company, Pêcheries de la Morinie, of which she was president from 1989 to 1991.

-In 1990, Lady Wilcox became Chairman of the UK National Consumer Council, an independent organisation working on behalf of consumers.
+In 1990, Wilcox became chairman of the UK National Consumer Council, an independent organisation working on behalf of consumers.